apollographql/apollo-client-nextjs/package/README.md

 Now you can use the hooks `useQuery`, `useSuspenseQuery`, `useFragment` and `useApolloClient` from `"@apollo/experimental-nextjs-app-support/ssr"` in your Client components like you are used to.

+If you want to make the most of the streaming SSR features offered by React & the Next.js App Router, consider using the `useSuspenseQuery` hook.

 ## Handling Multipart responses in SSR

 Generally, `useSuspenseQuery` will only suspend until the initial response is received.
-In most cases that means that you get a full response, but if you are using multipart response features like the `@defer` directive, you will only get a partial response.
+In most cases, you get a full response, but if you use multipart response features like the `@defer` directive, you will only get a partial response.
-Without further handling, at that point your the component will now render with partial data - but the request itself will still keep running in the background.
-This is a worst-case scenario, because your server will have to bear the load of that request, but the client will not get the full data anyways.
+Without further handling, your component will now render with partial data - but the request will still keep running in the background.
+This is a worst-case scenario because your server will have to bear the load of that request, but the client will not get the complete data anyways.
-For handling this, you can apply one of two different strategies:
+To handle this, you can apply one of two different strategies:

 - remove `@defer` fragments from your query
 - wait for deferred data to be received